 - Sail the Blue Seas at Porte de Barcelona

-If you love the blue seas and exploring our oceans like I do, buying a ticket to sail one of the bluest bodies of water I have ever seen is a must-do.
-Porte de Barcelona offers many attractions that allow you to spend an entire day there and never get bored.
-The port has an impressive history and is a place where You can walk on the beautifully paved sidewalk filled with palm trees.
-There are different restaurants around Porte you can enjoy.
-You can go to the Barcelona aquarium and enjoy the sight of sea creatures and live shows the aquarium hosts.
-However, my favorite activity was sailing the blue sea.
+After you get a panoramic view of the city above, you cannot leave Barcelona without experiencing its seashores.
+If you love the blue seas and exploring our oceans like I do, buying a ticket to sail one of the bluest bodies of water I have ever seen is a must-have experience.
+The Porte de Barcelona holds a significant portion of the city’s history and economic value.
+Its first settlers used the port for importing and exporting goods.
+Its use has made it synonymous with the city, and today it offers many attractions that allow you to spend an entire day there and never get bored.
+You can stroll along the beautifully paved sidewalk lined with palm trees.
+There are different restaurants around the Porte that you can enjoy.
+You can visit the Barcelona Aquarium and enjoy the sight of sea creatures, as well as the live shows the aquarium hosts.
+However, my favorite activity was sailing on the blue sea (except for the part when I realized my mother was getting seasick.)

-As a girl born on the Atlantic, grew up on the Atlantic and is also a Scorpio, I love being near any body of water.
+As a girl born on the Atlantic, grew up on the Atlantic, and is also a Scorpio, I love being near any body of water.
 My trips are complete if I visit a lake, a bay, or the Ocean.
-Therefore, I could not be in Barcelona, a port city, and not sail the Ocean blues.
+Therefore, I could not be in Barcelona, a port city, and not sail the Ocean Blue.
 There are tickets for various sailing activities.
 Ticket prices vary depending on the time of day and the different companies.
 There are several sea tours you could choose from.
 You can go on a sunset cruise and enjoy Barcelona from the sea with live music.
 If you love the sea in the morning, you can go on a morning light brunch or snack on a yacht.
-There are more activities you can enjoy while at Porte de Barcelona.
+There are additional activities to enjoy while at Porte de Barcelona.
 Click here for more information on sea tours.

 Before arriving in Barcelona, there is one word you need to be familiar with, and that word is “Tapa.”
 The Catalunyan capital has bars and restaurants on every street, and tapa is always on the menu anywhere you go for a bite.
 Tapas are delicious appetizers and snacks that are popular all over Spain.
 Although they come in small portions, you can combine them to make a complete meal.
 Tapas can be cold or hot.
-Because Barcelona is by the sea, most tapa dishes in Barcelona are seafood.
-If you are a foody and love trying new dishes, ordering different tapas will give you various tastes of Spanish cuisine.
-One of the significant aspects of experiencing this culinary is that you can bring it home with you.
+Because Barcelona is located by the sea, most tapa dishes in the city are seafood-based.
+If you’re a foodie who loves trying new dishes, ordering different tapas will give you a variety of tastes from Spanish cuisine.
+One of the significant aspects of experiencing this cuisine is that you can bring it home with you.
 Tapas are easy to make, and you can find great recipes to try once you return home.
 Here are some recipes to try.

 - Visit the Football Stadium FC Barcelona.